Rules and Regulations for Cultural Facilities Grant Program (665-RICR-20-00-1)

 F. OPEN MEETINGS: All Review Panel meetings and records shall be consistent with the Open Meetings Law (R.I.
 Gen. Laws Chapter 42-46) and the Public Records Act (R.I.
 Gen. Laws § 38-3-3).

 1.7 Application Review and Project Selection for State Cultural Facilities Grant Program Competitive Grants

-A. PRELIMINARY REVIEW: After the closing date, the applications will be reviewed by RISCA staff or its designee, and incomplete applications will be returned to the applicant within thirty (30) days of receipt.
-Applicant will have up to five (5) business days to revise and return an incomplete application before it is deemed ineligible.
+A. PRELIMINARY REVIEW: After the closing date, the applications will be reviewed by RISCA staff or its designee.
 The Review Panel will evaluate all of the timely and complete applications according to the scoring criteria.
-Staff may request additional information about any application.

 B. MINIMUM ELIGIBILITY REQUIREMENTS: An application shall be deemed eligible for evaluation only if it satisfies all of the following criteria:

 1. The applicant is a 26 U.S.C. § 501(c)(3) nonprofit agency.
 Applicants must demonstrate the capacity to successfully carry out the project.
 Applications will not be accepted from private individuals, for-profit organizations or corporations.
 RISCA shall be responsible for determining eligibility status to participate in the Cultural Facilities Grants program.